 The majority of our students meet the student learning outcomes reflected in the Educational Values of Phoenix Seminary.
 Some specific examples include:

-1. For the last five years, over 80% of our students have passed the culminating theological oral exam.
+1. For the last four years, 88% of our students have passed the culminating theological oral exam.

-2. Faculty juried reviews of students indicate that 89% of students are meeting or exceeding all student learning outcomes.
+2. The 2013 Faculty Juried Review of Graduates indicate that 100% of those reviewed met or exceeded all student learning outcomes.

 4. Employers of PS Graduates are overwhelmingly positive and say: 1) They demonstrate a working knowledge and command of the Scriptures (100%); 2) They demonstrate an ability to work with people in ministry (94%).